What Does a Green Arrow Signal Mean?

 A green signal is, however, not a warning signal.

-A signal light that that warns you to slow down, be alert before entering the intersection, and proceed with caution is yellow.
+A signal light that warns you to slow down, be alert before entering the intersection, and proceed with caution is yellow.

 C. Allows You to Make a Protected Turn?

-The purpose of the green arrow is to let you know that you must turn in the direction of the arrow, if you are in the proper lane and the way is clear.
+The purpose of the green arrow is to let you know that you must turn in the direction of the arrow if you are in the proper lane and the way is clear.

 When a Vehicle from Opposite Direction Turns Right on Red

-Who has the right-of-way and who is at fault, if it results in a collision?
+Who has the right-of-way, and who is at fault if it results in a collision?

 Follow the discussion with other scenarios at Driver’s Prep.